vukbatanovic/NBSVM-Weka/README.md

 ## Installation
 NBSVM-Weka can be installed as an unofficial plug-in module within Weka.
-To do so, download the [NBSVM-Weka package](https://github.com/vukbatanovic/NBSVM-Weka/releases/download/v1.0.0/NBSVM-Weka_1.0.0.zip).
+To do so, download the [NBSVM-Weka package](https://github.com/vukbatanovic/NBSVM-Weka/releases/download/v1.0.1/NBSVM-Weka_1.0.1.zip).
-Open the Weka package manager (available in Weka >= 3.7) and use the "Unofficial - File/URL" option to select and install NBSVM-Weka.
+Open the Weka package manager and use the "Unofficial - File/URL" option to select and install NBSVM-Weka.
 After restarting Weka, the list of available classifiers (within the functions category) will contain the NBSVM option.

 ## Usage